Shin-Sakuradai Station: Lines

 Shin-Sakuradai Station is served by the Seibu Yurakucho Line, with through trains running to and from the Seibu Ikebukuro Line to the west and the Tokyo Metro Yurakucho Line to the east.
 It is located 1.4 km from Nerima Station.
 All trains stop at this station except Rapid Express and S-Train reserved-seat trains.

 Station layout

 Shin-Sakuradai Station is the only underground station owned by Seibu (Kotake-Mukaihara is owned by Tokyo Metro), and consists of two side platforms serving two tracks.
 The station concourse is located on the first basement ("B1F") level, and the platforms and tracks are located on the second basement ("B2F") level.

 Platforms

 History

 Shin-Sakuradai Station opened on 1 October 1983.

 Through services to and from the Tokyo Metro Fukutoshin Line began in 2008.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Shin-Sakuradai Station becoming "SI38".

+Rapid Express trains began stopping at this station from 16 March 2013, when through service operation on the Seibu Ikebukuro Line system was extended to Motomachi-Chūkagai Station on the Minatomirai Line.
+F Liner trains (the only Rapid Express trains serving the Seibu Yūrakuchō Line) do not stop this station since 14 March 2020.